Is Exxon Mobil Corporation (NYSE:XOM) stock a better investment at this time?

 Exxon Mobil Corporation (XOM): Earnings History

-If we examine Exxon Mobil Corporation’s recent earnings history, in the last quarter ended on 6/29/2022, it posted adjusted earnings per share of $4.14, slashing the consensus of $3.74.
-In other words, it topped the consensus by $0.4, resulting in a 10.70% surprise.
-In the 3 months period before the previous quarter which was closed on 6/29/2022, the stock recorded adjusted earnings per share of $4.14 in contrast with the Outlook of $3.74.
-That was a difference of $0.4 and a surprise of 10.70%.
+If we examine Exxon Mobil Corporation’s recent earnings history, in the last quarter ended on 3/30/2022, it posted adjusted earnings per share of $2.07, beating the consensus of $2.12.
+In other words, it topped the consensus by -$0.05, resulting in a -2.40% surprise.
+In the 3 months period before the previous quarter which was closed on 3/30/2022, the stock recorded adjusted earnings per share of $2.07 in contrast with the Outlook of $2.12.
+That was a difference of -$0.05 and a surprise of -2.40%.

 Exxon Mobil Corporation (XOM): Earnings History